In allowing myself these few days in which to celebrate family, my heart opens.

 I’d like to bottle this autumn and bring it out to smell and savour whenever I need to stop and slow down and remember all that is good in this world.

 It has been a languorous autumn.
 Long, slow and peaceful.
 Bright, crisp, sunny days only occasionally demarcated by a grey no-weather day or a day of relentless rain.
 Frosty mornings.
 Stunningly beautiful star-spangled velvet skies.
 Continue reading “The View from Here: autumn in a bottle”

 Inspired by Katrina at Pining for the West I am joining the Christmas Spirit Reading Challenge 2016 hosted at the wonderfully festive Christmas Spirit blog.
 Continue reading “Christmas Spirit Reading Challenge 2016”

-(Reviewed as part of the Classics Club Challenge and the Prizewinner Challenge) Continue reading “The Shipping News by E. Annie Proulx”
+(Reviewed as part of the Classics Club Challenge) Continue reading “Emma by Jane Austen”

 It was frosty this morning: a crisp, sharp frost.
 The water in the bird bath was a solid bowl of ice.
 This morning’s walk up the hill was invigorating, with smoky breath trailing in my wake.
 Continue reading “Books and other warming things”

 It’s November.
 Enticed by the pleasures of small achievements, in September I applied myself to two reading challenges which ended with October.
 I remember thinking at the start that Halloween would have been and gone by the time I’d finished and it seemed such a long way off back then.
 The weeks fly past!
 Continue reading “Reading round-up: October/November”